dodderingstalwart/homelab/README.md

 Ansible<br>
 * Using a playbook to update and configure all the nodes.

+Prometheus<br>
+* Using Prometheus services to monitor the cluster

 ## Hardware
 Control Node<br>
 * Intel(R) Core(TM) i5-6400 CPU @ 2.70GHz<br>